> IN 140 CHARACTERS

 In August 2010, just weeks before the launch, Alexis joined the team at hipmunk, Steve Huffman's second Y Combinator startup.
 Alexis helped create the company's brand identity and managed their marketing and PR.
 After a little over a year, Alexis moved to an advisory role and accepted an offer from Grand Central Publishing for his first book, Without Their Permission: How the 21st Century Will Be Made not Managed, which debuted as a national bestseller.

 In early November 2011, Alexis joined the fight against SOPA and PIPA, becoming one of the public faces for the movement, which ultimately thwarted both bills in a display of citizen power never seen before by lawmakers.
 He continues to fight for internet freedom working on projects like the Declaration of Intenret Freedom, Internet Defense League, and the Internet 2012 Campaign Bus Tour, which toured the heartland of America with Erik Martin to campaign for the open internet and produced a documentary about the adventure, Silicon Prairie.
 He also sat on the NYC Mayor's Council on Tech and Innovation under the Bloomberg Administration.

 In 2013, he launched a show on The Verge called Small Empires about NY tech startups -- the founders who create and the people who use these digital platforms.

-An active investor with over eighty tech startups now in his portfolio, Alexis is now one of the most prominent investors in tech.
+An active investor with over one hundred tech startups now in his portfolio, Alexis is now one of the most prominent investors in tech.
 He designed the logos and brands for reddit, Breadpig and hipmunk, and proven the model for making something people love online & offline, building brands that are both community-driven (reddit) and not (hipmunk).
 He uses these experiences to mentor and advise the young startups in his portfolio and recent YC graduates.
-Today he's a partner at Y Combinator.
+Today he's a part-partner at Y Combinator and is back at reddit as Executive Chairman.